Loading...

 Stay Hydrated

-Drink plenty of water before and after consuming pineapple to support your body’s metabolic processes.
+Drink water before and after consuming pineapple to support overall metabolism and sugar regulation.

-Eat pineapple as part of a balanced meal rather than on an empty stomach to moderate its impact on your glucose levels.
+Eat pineapple as part of a balanced meal rather than alone, to distribute its sugar content alongside other nutrients.

-Keep track of how your body reacts to pineapple by checking your glucose levels and adjust your consumption accordingly.
+Keep track of how your body reacts to pineapple intake and adjust your approach accordingly.

 healthspan-mbl